 An appropriate container (bottle, jar, etc.) shall be used to collect hazardous waste.
 It shall be labeled in accordance with "The First Drop Rule" at the time the first drop of waste is added to the container.
 Hazardous waste containers shall not be open except when adding or transferring waste and the contents of the containers shall be compatible with the container.
 Hazardous waste containers shall be segregated based on the hazards of the waste.
-Hazardous waste shall be stored in designated storage areas which shall be equipped with secondary containment in the form of bins or a berm.
-A DANGER sign shall be posted at waste storage areas.
-The Section S&CHO shall conduct and document monthly inspections of the hazardous waste storage area.
+Hazardous waste shall be stored in designated storage areas which shall be equipped with secondary containment in the form of shall conduct and document monthly inspections of the hazardous waste storage area.